-- Mountains cover about 25 percent of the earth’s land area and are home to 12 percent of the world’s population.
+- Mountains cover 22 percent of the world’s land surface and are home to 13 percent of the world’s population, some 915 million people.

 - They provide between 60-80 percent of the world’s population with fresh water for drinking, domestic use, irrigation, hydropower and industry.

 - They support approximately 25 percent of terrestrial biodiversity as well as vital genetic resources for locally adapted crops and livestock.

 - Mountain ecosystems are extremely vulnerable to climate change – and consequences such as rapid glacier melting are far-reaching and potentially devastating.